主要内容

 collapse all

-Transform an IIR filter from lowpass to highpass by moving the magnitude response at one frequency in the source filter to a new location in the transformed filter.
+Design an IIR lowpass filter using the iirlpnorm function.
+Transform the filter to highpass by moving the magnitude response at one frequency in the source filter to a new location in the transformed filter.

 Generate a least P-norm optimal IIR lowpass filter with varying attenuation levels in the stopband.
 Specify a numerator order of 10 and a denominator order of 6.
 The function returns the coefficients both in the vector form and in the second-order sections (SOS) form.
 The output argument g specifies the overall gain of the filter when expressed in the second-order sections form.